 • Fund policies and limitations.
 In order to protect the interests of long-term shareholders of the fund, Putnam Management and the fund's Trustees have adopted policies and procedures intended to discourage excessive short-term trading.
 The fund seeks to discourage excessive short-term trading by using fair value pricing procedures to value investments under some circumstances.
-Because the fund invests in foreign securities, fair value pricing may be used to a significant extent with respect to these securities.
 In addition, Putnam Management monitors aggregate cash flows in each insurance company separate account that invests in the fund.
 If high cash flows relative to the size of the account or other information indicate that excessive short-term trading may be taking place in a particular separate account, Putnam Management will contact the insurance company that maintains accounts for the underlying contract holders and seek to have the insurance company enforce the separate account's policies on excessive short-term trading.
 As noted below, each insurance company's policies on excessive short-term trading will vary, and some insurance companies may not have adopted specific policies on excessive short-term trading.